cncf/glossary/content/en/chaos-engineering.md

 — with considerable consequences to the business.

 ## How it helps
+Following are some key points elucidating the benefits of chaos engineering:

 1. Chaos engineering is a technique to meet resilience requirements.
 2. It is used to achieve resilience against infrastructure, platform, and application failures.